cyprienn967/True/README.md

 3. semantic_uncertainty1 - code from a repo of a paper on semantic uncertainity - needs adapting for dynamic API stuff once we've got pipeline and frontend fully working
 4. testing - any python scripts for testing stuff like calls, syntax etc.

+To run this all yourself gonna need to install some packages and shit: off the top of my head (this maybe isnt the completed list but when you try and run it all it'll say whats not installed) pip install openai pip install flask uhhh something for the frontend

+to run:
+[/backend] python app.py
+open a seperate terminal
+[/frontend] npm start

+will open up a website in ur browser